Bostigger/pushpal/Readme.md

 Windows:

-For Windows, either add the directory containing the .exe file to  PATH or move the .exe to a directory already within their PATH.
+Add the directory containing the .exe file to the system environment PATH or move the .exe to a directory where you want to execute the pushpal command.
 ### Building from Source:
 Clone the repository:
 ```